VertigoOne1/securia/README.md

 ## DONE

+- turfflehog scan confirms no secrets in repo - done
 - removed all other secrets from github actions, only the AGE secret is there now, the rest is SOPS managed! - done
 - added harbor LB IP instead of running to the internet router - done (there has got to be an operator for that really) - build time down to 2 mins
 - setup cicd cache based building for images - done